ralphkb/sentinel-tickets/README.md

-# Sentinel Tickets Discord Bot Project
+# Sentinel Tickets Discord Bot

 ## Introduction
-This is a ticket bot project that aims to provide a free and open source solution for managing tickets on Discord.
+This is a ticket bot that aims to provide a free and open source solution for managing tickets on Discord.
 The bot is designed to be lightweight, without any watermarks or unnecessary bloat.
 It allows users to create, track, and manage tickets seamlessly.

 ## Requirements
 - Tested on latest Node.js v18